 Written by Sophie

 I love fish and I love chips, and despite not actually being able to have battered fish due to gluten-intolerance I’ve never actually like it that much.
-This is a really tasty twist on the classic fish & chips which was a hit with the whole family…even those who are loyal to the local chippie.
+We had this on holiday and it was a real hit with the whole family!

 - 4 x cod fillets